Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of

-The goal of the present work is to develop a set of transport equations that treat macroscale systems while simultaneously describing the transition from classical- to whistler-limited transport without {\it ad hoc} assumptions.
+The goal of the present work is to develop a set of transport equations that treat macroscale systems while simultaneously describing the transition from classical- to whistler-limited transport.
 Two characteristics of scattering by whistler waves make the calculation possible.
 First, whistlers scatter electrons on constant energy surfaces in the frame moving with the whistler phase speed $V_w$ along the ambient magnetic field.
 Hence, the whistler scattering can be formulated as a pitch angle scattering operator moving at $V_w$.
 Second, because $V_w=v_{te}/\beta_e\ll v_{te}$, the kinetic equation for electrons can be solved by an ordering in which $V_w/v_{te}\ll 1$.
 At the same time, the total scattering rate, $\nu (v)=\nu_w(v)+\nu_{ei}(v)$ includes both classical and whistler scattering and is ordered so that the mean-free-path $L_\nu=v_{te}/\nu\sim L/\beta_e$ is short compared with the ambient temperature scale length along the magnetic field, $L$.
 To simplify the calculation, the classical collisions are also treated by a simple pitch-angle scattering operator, which is, of course, valid for electron-ion but not for electron-electron collisions.
 The final transport equations for the electron thermal energy result from solving the kinetic equation for the electron distribution $f(x, v, \zeta, t)$ to second order in the small parameter $\epsilon \sim V_w/v_{te} \sim L_\nu/L$ with no assumptions made about the relative sizes of the classical and whistler scattering rates.
 Here, $\zeta=v_\parallel/v$ is the cosine of the pitch angle.
-A fundamental assumption is that once whistlers begin to grow they are able to scatter electrons through the full range of pitch angle.
-This is reasonable if the spectrum of waves is broad enough that all electrons can undergo resonant interactions.
-The ambient ion velocity $U_i$ is included in the equations for completeness with the ordering $\epsilon \sim U_i/v_{te}$.
-Transport is described by coupled equations for the electron density $n(x,t)$, the electron pressure $P_e(x,t)$, and the energy density of propagating whistler waves such that the total energy is conserved.
-The calculation parallels that carried out by Braginskii for the case of classical collisions \citep{Braginskii65,Hassam80} with functional characteristics that parallel the equations describing cosmic ray transport limited by Alfv\'en wave scattering \citep{Kulsrud69,Zweibel13,Thomas19}.